Glossary and acronyms

 Dean/Director of College: the Dean of College has responsibility to lead and manage for all matters relating to their College within the University.

-Deferral of Studies: a temporary postponement of studies, between one to four semesters, agreed between the student and their School or College or decided upon by the School or College.
+Deferral of Studies: a temporary postponement of studies, up to two years, agreed between the student and their School or College or decided upon by the School or College.

 Degree Apprenticeship (Integrated): an apprenticeship, at Levels 6-7, where the completion of the degree (undergraduate or postgraduate) forms part of the End Point Assessment (EPA).